nscharrenberg/weather-app/README.md

 2. Material UI has been used as a UI framework to speed up the development process, and keep the design to industry standard.
 3. Filtering is done based on the Region and Weather Station.
 So "Arcen" and "Venlo"  will both show "Meetstation Arcen (Venlo)"
 4. Testing has not been performed due to time limitations.
 However, some tests that could have been performed were unit tests on testing specific components such as the Autocomplete, or displaying of weather data.
+5. I've kept the exception handling to the bare minimum.
+I'd generally make sure exceptions are dealt with appropriately.

 Due to the size of the application, this has been simply tested manually by performing actions.